arbor-sim/arbor/doc/sampling_api.rst

     .. code-block:: cpp

             using sampler_function =
-                std::function<void (cell_member_type, probe_tag, size_t, const sample_record*)>;
+                std::function<void (cell_member_type, probe_tag, any_ptr, size_t, const sample_record*)>;

-where the parameters are respectively the probe id, the tag, the number of samples and a pointer to the sequence of sample records.
+where the parameters are respectively the probe id, the tag, a typed pointer to probe metadata, the number of samples, and finally a pointer to the sequence of sample records.

 The ``probe_tag`` is the key given in the ``probe_info`` returned by the recipe.

+The ``any_ptr`` value points to const probe-specific metadata; the type of the metadata will depend upon the probe address specified in the ``probe_info`` provided by the recipe.

 One ``sample_record`` struct contains one sample of the probe data at a given simulation time point: